peteroupc/peteroupc.github.io/bernoulli.md

 This algorithm can also be used to produce continuous random numbers, which will depend on the EGF (permutation class), which return values of _n_ we care about, and so on.
 Specifically, consider the following algorithm:

 1. Create an empty list.
 2. If the list is empty, generate a random number distributed as _D_, call it _&delta;_.
 Otherwise, generate a random number distributed as _E_.
 Either way, append the random number to the end of the list.
+(In this step, _D_ and _E_ are both continuous distributions.)
 3. Let _n_ be the number of items in the list minus 1.
 If the items in the list do not form a permutation that meets the permutation class's requirements, return _n_.
 Otherwise, go to step 2.

 Then the algorithm's behavior is given in the tables below.